ericdouglas/traduz-ai/series/voce-nao-precisa-de-jquery/01-seletores.md

 document.querySelector('#meuElemento');
 ```

-Both methods return a single Element.
-Note that getElementById is more efficient than using querySelector.

 Ambos os métodos retornam um único elemento.
 Perceba que [getElementById é mais eficiente do que usar querySelector](http://jsperf.com/getelementbyid-vs-queryselector/11).

-Does jQuery's syntax provide any advantage here?
-I don't see one.
-Do you?
 Será que o jQuery proporciona alguma vantagem aqui?
 Eu não vejo nenhuma.
 Você vê?

 ## <a name="classes-css"></a>Por classe CSS